Industrial AI Robustness Card for Time Series Models: Introduction

 \section{Introduction}

-Despite the intention to increase Artificial Intelligence (AI) adoption, most AI projects of manufacturers fail to meet expectations, see \cite{world_economic_forum_using_2023}.
-Empirical studies such as \cite{windmann_artificial_2024} identify a lack of trustworthiness as a central barrier: AI models are often not robust, while assurance and explainability techniques remain difficult to apply to complex neural networks.
+Empirical studies such as \cite{windmann_artificial_2024} identify a lack of trustworthiness as a central barrier to Artificial Intelligence (AI) adoption: AI models are often not robust, while assurance and explainability techniques remain difficult to apply to complex neural networks.
+For industrial time series models, nominal test accuracy alone is weak evidence: sensor drift, missing channels, changing sampling rates, and operating-mode shifts can invalidate a model after deployment.
 Furthermore, regulators and standardization bodies demand stronger requirements for monitoring and documenting AI systems.
 For example, the \cite{RegulationEU20242024} requires risk management, technical documentation, and post-market monitoring for high-risk systems.
-Standards like the NIST AI Risk Management Framework by \cite{tabassiArtificialIntelligenceRisk2023} or \cite{ISOIEC238942023} require systematic evaluation and documentation of trustworthiness properties such as robustness, but they remain high-level and do not prescribe concrete robustness metrics or test scenarios to be used.
-More technical standards for robustness assessment, such as \cite{ISOIEC2402922023} often emphasize formal verification and worst-case guarantees that are not broadly applicable to typical Industrial AI use cases, see \cite{perez-cerrolazaArtificialIntelligenceSafetyCritical2024}.
-Guidelines like \cite{easaEASAArtificialIntelligence2024} provide more detailed evaluation recommendations but focus on domains such as aviation and are thus only partially relevant for industrial time series.
-In parallel, documentation practices of the industry such as Model Cards introduced by \cite{mitchellModelCardsModel2019} or the IBM FactSheet by \cite{arnoldFactSheetsIncreasingTrust2019} offer compact templates to describe model scope, intended use, and limitations, but generally tend to focus on \emph{what} to document rather than describing \emph{how} to measure and report trustworthiness properties like robustness or uncertainty of an AI model.
+Frameworks and guidance such as the NIST AI Risk Management Framework by \cite{tabassiArtificialIntelligenceRisk2023} and \cite{ISOIEC238942023} call for systematic risk evaluation, monitoring, and documentation of trustworthiness properties such as robustness, but they do not prescribe concrete robustness metrics or test scenarios.
+More technical robustness guidance, such as \cite{ISOIEC2402922023}, focuses on selecting and applying formal methods to prove robustness properties of neural networks.
+This supports bounded-property analysis but does not by itself replace empirical stress tests for typical industrial deployments \citep{perez-cerrolazaArtificialIntelligenceSafetyCritical2024}.
+Guidelines such as \cite{easaEASAArtificialIntelligence2024} provide more detailed evaluation recommendations but focus on domains such as aviation and are therefore only partially relevant for industrial time series.
+In parallel, Model Cards introduced by \cite{mitchellModelCardsModel2019} and the IBM FactSheet by \cite{arnoldFactSheetsIncreasingTrust2019} offer compact templates to describe model scope, intended use, and limitations, but generally focus on \emph{what} to document rather than on \emph{how} to measure and report robustness or uncertainty.